drangoht/TheArenaProject/README.md

 # TheArenaProject
-All the challenges solution of The arena project
+All the challenges solutions of The arena project